Skip Navigation and Go To Content

 All new hires at UTHealth are required to complete the following Occupational Health forms:

-This form will be used for all new UT Health employees, in addition to Visiting Scientist or Visiting Student Trainee who has “No Stated Duration” of their visit.
-Also used for professional or pre-baccalaureate trainee, and visiting scientist/student trainee (Not UT employees) who will have Direct Patient Care, or if they work with children.
+This form is used for all new UT Health employees, in addition to Visiting Scientist or Visiting Student Trainee who has “No Stated Duration” of their visit.
+It is also used for professional or pre-baccalaureate trainee, visiting scientist/student trainee (not UT employees) who will have Direct Patient Care, or those who will work with children.

-Completed forms must be delivered by the new employee to the UT Occupational Services clinic, located at UTPB Suite 100.
+Completed forms must be delivered by the new employee to the UT Health Services clinic, located at UTPB Suite 100.

 Employees are encouraged to provide copies of records of previous immunizations and laboratory results of antibody tests along with these forms.